 Radio Control Link For Long Range

 I have used both systems, and I prefer ExpressLRS because it is more budget-friendly, and the receiver antennas are smaller.
-Additionally, there is a vast selection of hardware to choose from, which is another significant advantage.
+Additionally, there is a vast selection of hardware and brands to choose from, which is another significant advantage.
 Take a look at my tutorial on how to get into ExpressLRS: https://oscarliang.com/setup-expresslrs-2-4ghz/

 Crossfire, on the other hand, is easier to use and a more mature system.
 However, it has slightly higher latency and lower packet rates than ExpressLRS, making it somewhat less versatile.
 If you don’t mind paying more, it’s still a good contender for long range: https://oscarliang.com/crossfire-betaflight/